 (E) Multi-paged Notices.
 Multiple page one-sided papers may be condensed to two-sided papers for noticing purposes, but the first page of a paper may not be printed on the reverse side of a separate paper, except by the clerk.

 (F) “Certificate of Service” Substantially Conforming to Local Form Required.
-A party who provides notice of any requested relief, proposed action or other service pursuant to the Bankruptcy Rules, these rules, or by order of the court, shall file with the court, within two business days after service, a certificate of service substantially conforming to the Local Form “Certificate of Service”, that shall list the names and addresses and date and manner of service of all parties required to be served.
+A filing party who provides notice of any requested relief, proposed action or other service pursuant to the Bankruptcy Rules, these rules, or by order of the court, other than a notice of hearing which is subject to Local Rule 9073-1(B), must file with the court, within two business days after service, a certificate of service substantially conforming to the Local Form “Certificate of Service”, that must list the names and addresses and date and manner of service of all parties required to be served by the filing party.
 The “Notice of Electronic Filing” (NEF) is not a substitute for the filing of a separate certificate of service but may be incorporated by reference in the certificate of service for the purpose of identifying those parties who were served electronically, even if, by such incorporation, the result is inclusion in the certificate of service of some case participants who received electronic service but were not required to be served.
 The certificate of service must reflect that non-registered users or registered users who have yet to appear electronically in a specific case were served by conventional paper or other manner of service required under the federal rules and this court’s local rules.
-Papers previously filed with the court that are the subject of the certificate of service shall be referenced as provided under Local Rule 9004-1(D) and not attached to the certificate of service filed with the court.
+Papers previously filed with the court that are the subject of the certificate of service must be referenced as provided under Local Rule 9004-1(D) and not attached to the certificate of service filed with the court.
 A certificate of service conforming with this local rule may be incorporated into a motion, application or other paper filed with the court.

 (G) Changes of Address.
 Parties seeking to change their own U.S. Mail address in cases and proceedings in this court must file a signed Notice of Change of Address in each case or proceeding in which the change is to be effected.
 Parties registered directly with the BNC to receive notices under the EBN program must also notify the BNC directly of any changes in service information.
 Debtors registered directly with the clerk under the DeBN program must also notify the court directly of a change in the email service address by filing with the clerk an updated Local Form “Debtor’s Request to Receive Notices Electronically Under DeBN Program”.